rails/rails/guides/source/api_app.md

     * `ActionDispatch::Session::CookieStore`
     * `ActionDispatch::Session::MemCacheStore`

-Any of these middlewares can be added via:
+Any of these middleware can be added via:

 ```ruby
 config.middleware.use Rack::MethodOverride
 ```

-### Removing Middlewares
+### Removing Middleware

 If you don't want to use a middleware that is included by default in the API-only middleware set, you can remove it with: